hotrodorm/hotrod/README.md

   .execute();
 ```

-Updating the status of an invoice is also simple:
+Updating the status of an invoice is straightforward:

 ```java
 Invoice inv = this.invoiceDAO.select(5470);